agabor/docs/_includes/common/relations.md

 ### Using Pointers

 Let's say we have a game app.
 The game keeps track of the player's score and achievements every time she chooses to play.
-In Parse, we can store this data in a single `Game` object.
+In MSG, we can store this data in a single `Game` object.
 If the game becomes incredibly successful, each player will store thousands of `Game` objects in the system.
 For circumstances like this, where the number of relationships can be arbitrarily large, Pointers are the best option.

-Suppose in this game app, we want to make sure that every `Game` object is associated with a Parse User.
+Suppose in this game app, we want to make sure that every `Game` object is associated with a MSG User.
 We can implement this like so:

 {% if page.language == "java" %}
 ```java